 NB: This is a BIOLOGY (SEPARATES) ONLY lesson

-Preventing bacterial growth in the lab lesson created in accordance to the NEW AQA Specification (9-1).
-Includes: slide animations, embedded videos, differentiated questions, answers and homework have also been included within the slides.
+More about plant diseases lesson created in accordance to the NEW AQA Specification (9-1).
+Includes: slide animations, embedded videos, differentiated questions, answers have also been included within the slides.
 This resource is NOT suitable for combined science students.

 Relevant chapter: B5-Communicable diseases .
 AQA Biology third edition textbook-Page 92-93.

 • stunted growth